Mobile App Development

 Building an app yourself vs. hiring an expert

 Building an app by yourself is less expensive, but it requires development knowledge and considerably more time.
-On the other hand, hiring an expert to do the work is more of a financial investment.
+On the other hand, hiring an expert to do the work is more of financial investment.

 So, when should you build it yourself, and when should you hire an expert?

 If you’re familiar with coding languages and coding, you have an edge.
 With your coding knowledge, you can DIY, depending on whether you want to build an Android or iOS app.
 Keep reading to learn more about the languages required for each operating system.